 At Restore Drug Treatment Center, we specialize in treating Opana addiction.
 We provide certified Opana rehab programs that are run by our licensed and highly-trained team of addiction treatment specialists and medical professionals.
 Opana is a prescription opioid pain reliever used to treat moderate to severe pain.
 The active opioid agonist contained in Opana is Oxymorphone.
 The drug binds to opioid receptors in the brain to affect the way we perceive pain.
 Opana is a semi-synthetic opioid analgesic, meaning that is made from a combination of natural opiates extracted from poppy plants and synthetics, which use the chemicals from the opium poppy as a base.
 Today, Opana is one of the most commonly prescribed opioid drugs for the treatment of pain conditions.
 Due to the high risk for abuse and addictive potential, the FDA classifies Opana as a Schedule II drug.
-Generally, substances of this drug Schedule have a high potential for abuse that lead to both severe physical and psychological dependence.
+Generally, substances within this Schedule have a high potential for abuse that can lead to severe physical and psychological dependence.
 If you or someone you love needs Opana addiction treatment, call the specialists at Restore Drug Rehab Center for help today.

 There are several opioid painkillers similar to Opana that are prescribed to patients by doctors.
 MS Contin (morphine), OxyContin (oxycodone), Exalgo (hydromorphone), Duragesic (fentanyl), along with many others are widely used for the treatment of pain.
 Just as with Opana, these medications also have a high risk for abuse and addictive potential and are also categorized as Schedule II drugs under the Controlled Substances Act.
 These prescription opioids are all scheduled the same, but some are known to have a higher potential for abuse than others.
 However, Opana has a lower risk for abuse than OxyContin, yet when the liver breaks down Opana, one of the resulting chemical substances is Oxycodone – the brand name for OxyContin.
 Regardless, doctors must carefully deliberate on how to treat pain conditions, and which opioid medication – if needed – will be the best fit for the individual patient.
 A doctor may or may not prescribe Opana based on the circumstances.